ut-energy-institute/UT_EIoF_webtool_open_source/UT_EIoF_Server_instructions.md

 9. Launch new codes (see below)

 ### Pull down existing codes from GitHub
 The first step when editing the codes is to pull down the most recent version from GitHub.
-In RStudio,
+In RStudio, you start by clicking the blue down arrow under the *Git* tab in the upper righthand corner of the default RStudio layout.

 ### Sending new code to GitHub